lavruk/android-passive-view/README.md

 * Keep animation logic in the activity.
   * Animations have a very wide, builder-style interface that is difficult to wrap with a screen interface.
   * Correctness of animations needs to be verified by visual inspection, which does not lend itself well to unit testing.
+* Provide accessor methods for strings retrieved by resource-ID.

 ## Presenter
 * The presenter should only be invoked by the Activity, therefore its only public methods should be event handlers for the view.